The

 bathroom is arguably the room upon which almost every homeowner is judged by

+guests.
 Although most of our

 bathroom judgement worries centre on cleanliness, hygiene is not the only thing